samvera/browse-everything/README.md

 ## Technical Debt/Legacy warning

-This is code with a long history that has a number of known problems;
-we are trying to keep it alive for existing projects using it.
-But caution is advised in introducing it, in it's present form, to new projects.

-A significant overhaul of this gem may be desirable (with backwards-breaking changes), to better accomplish gem goals.
-But there has not been the interest/resources in the community to accomplish that at present.

-Some known current issues (Jun 2022):
+This project has been receiving very limited maintenance for at least 2-4 years now  -- just enough to keep it working for present users.
+Caution is indicated in considering adoption for new projects.

+### Known issues (Nov 2024)

-* The S3 adapter is known working; but it's not clear if other adapters using OAuth2 (main use case for this gem) are in fact working reliably.
-And there is some concern that the current browse-everything integration API may not be compatible with proper OAuth/OAuth2 flows to support OAuth integrations -- originally the main use case of this gem.
+* The S3 local file system adapters are known working.
+It's not clear if any other adapters are working properly -- or if the browse_everything architecture as is is sufficient to support OAuth2 integration flows that may be required to get them working.

-* The CSS and Javascript were both written for use with the sprockets Rails asset pipeline.
-Recent versions of Rails may require custom configuration to use sprockets (especially for JS), which is not currently covered in instructions here.
-Using other means of including CSS and JS may require confusing customization also not fully covered here.
+* CSS and Javascript were both written for use with sprockets asset pipeline, and are currently only tested with sprockets -- even in Rails 8, where `rails new` cannot generate a sprockets using app.
+  * For use with Rails 8, you could consider adding sprockets to your app manually, or copying browse_everything JS and CSS assets into your local app and including them that way.
+The browse_everything installer is not capable of doing this in an automated fashion.

+* Good news: The `bootstrap4` CSS is tentatively demonstrated working with bootstrap 5 too.

-* Javascript depends on JQuery, bootstrap (3 or 4; 5 untested), as well as a vendored copy of a jquery.treetable plugin.
+* JS depends on JQuery, which is unfortunate in 2024.
+As well as a vendored copy of a jquery.treetable plugin.

-* CSS is provided for compatibilty with bootstrap 3 or bootstrap 4, but not bootstrap 5 (or no bootstrap at all)
+### Possible path to a revived gem

+If there are interest and resources, assuming a major version release.

+* Rewrite JS from the ground up to be vanilla JS without JQuery.
+  * And useable by either `importmap-rails` or an npm-based rails JS bundler.

+* Figure out what adapters actually work, drop those that don't work from the gem.
+  * Possibly find adapters in PR's or forks that work and can be added.

+* Testing overhaul
+  * Adapters have their network communication with cloud mocked for good reason, but that makes them false negative and unreliable at detecting breakage.
+  * Testing is done with an in-repo Rails app instead of engine_cart, which is probably reasonable, but that makes it harder to really test integration with differnet rails versions or test the installer works, as Rails has had churn in JS.  go back to engine_cart, or consider [combustion](https://github.com/pat/combustion)

 ## Product Owner & Maintenance